Verified compilation of space-efficient reversible circuits

 While the results show there is clearly room for optimization of gate counts, they appear consistent with other verified compilers (e.g., \cite{Leroy:2006}) which take some performance hit when compared to unverified compilers.
 In particular, unverified compilers may use more aggressive optimizations due to the increased ease of implementation and the lack of a requirement to prove their correctness compared to certified compilers.
 In some cases, the optimizations are even known to not be correct in all possible cases, as in the case of fast arithmetic and some loop optimization passes in the GNU C Compiler \cite{GCC}.
-We found instances where \revs' optimizations appeared to violate correctness, resulting in a semantically different circuit compared to the default compilation mode.